What is Unlevered Beta?

 Unlevered Beta is the measurement of the risk of a company without the impact of debt.
 It is also known as Asset Beta and is used to measure the risk of an unleveraged company to the risk in the market.

-- Equity Beta or Levered Beta, however, compares the volatility of a company’s stock against the returns of equity markets over a specific period of time.
-This is used to measure how sensitive a particular stock is to various macroeconomic factors.
+- Equity Beta or Levered Beta, however, compares the volatility of a company’s stock against the returns of equity markets over a specific period.
+It is used to measure how sensitive a particular stock is to various macroeconomic factors.

-- Since every company has a different capital structure hence it is essential that one compares how risky individual company’s assets are, removing any effect that debt has and only measuring how risky the equity of a company is.
+- Since every company has a different capital structure, hence one must compare how risky an individual company’s assets are, removing any effect that debt has and only measuring how risky the equity of a company is.

-- Increasing debt in a company means that it would require to commit more cash flows to service that debt and hence there is an uncertainty on the future cash flows of a company.
-This translates to increased risk for a company which is due to increasing leverage rather than a result of market or macroeconomic factor risk.
+- Increasing debt in a company means that it would require to commit more cash flows to service that debt, and hence there is uncertainty on the future cash flows of a company.
+It translates to increased risk for a company, which is due to increasing leverage rather than a result of market or macroeconomic factor risk.
 Hence by removing the impact of debt, it can determine the risk of only the company’s assets.